-This document from Lexis Practice Advisor[®], a comprehensive practical guidance resource providing insight from leading practitioners, is reproduced with the permission of LexisNexis[®].
-Lexis Practice Advisor includes coverage of the topics critical to practicing attorneys.
-For more information or to sign up for a free trial, visit lexisnexis.com/practice-advisor.
+This document from Practical Guidance[®], a comprehensive resource providing insight from leading practitioners, is reproduced with the permission of LexisNexis[®].
+Practical Guidance includes coverage of the topics critical to practicing attorneys.
+For more information or to sign up for a free trial, visit lexisnexis.com/practical-guidance.
 Reproduction of this material, in any form, is specifically prohibited without written consent from LexisNexis.

-LexisNexis.com/Lexis Practice-Advisor
+LexisNexis.com/Practical-Guidance

-LexisNexis, Lexis Practice Advisor and the Knowledge Burst logo are registered trademarks of RELX Inc. Other products or services may be trademarks or registered trademarks of their respective companies. © 2020 LexisNexis
+LexisNexis, Practical Guidance and the Knowledge Burst logo are registered trademarks of RELX Inc. Other products or services may be trademarks or registered trademarks of their respective companies. © 2022 LexisNexis